 Mojito Mojito is a super cozy place at the bottom of Calle Muralla, just a stone through from the Plaza Vieja.

-It is, needless to say, famous for its mojitos but does also have a large drink menu apart from that.
+It is, needless to say, famous for its mojitos but also has a large drink menu apart from that.